ciglenecki/lumen-audio/README.md

 - ![](img/attention_weights.png)

 Ivan:
-- [x] cleanup audio transform for spectrograms (remove repeat)
-  - [x] you still need to resize because the height isn't 224 (it's 128) but make sure the width is the same as the pretrained model image width
-- [x] move spectrogram chunking to collate
+- [ ] move spectrogram chunking to collate
-- [ ] use caculate_spectrogram_duration_in_seconds to dynamically determine the audio length.
 - [ ] train  ResNeXt 50_32x4d on MelSpectrogram
   - [ ] Compare how augmentations affect the final metrics:
     - [ ] with no augmentations